 if necessary, subject to the approval of PUEBLO OF SANDIA TRIBAL COUNCIL, may designate streams as perennial, intermittent or ephemeral and determine numeric low flow values; and

-provide technical oversight and planning support to other departments within the Sandia Pueblo administration in order to accomplish the objectives of the Water Quality Standards.
+provide technical oversight and planning support to other departments within the Sandia Pueblo administration to accomplish the objectives of the Water Quality Standards.
 These departments may include Economic Development, Lands, Wellness, Health Center, Education, and Maintenance.

 SECTION III.
 GENERAL STANDARDS